 But there’s more.
 Men with prostate cancer who regularly exercise often benefit from better physical function, mental wellbeing and overall quality of life.

 Still not sold?
-In addition to all the other benefits, physical activity has been shown to help reduce the chances of prostate cancer returning, getting worse, or claiming your life.
+In addition to all the other benefits, physical activity has been shown to help reduce the risk of prostate cancer returning, progressing, or claiming your life.
 Exercise may not cure everything, but it can help you live better, for longer.

 Eating well and your diet

 during prostate cancer

 Eating well during and after prostate cancer treatment can